u1f383/u1f383.github.io/_posts/2026-05-27-Docker-Internal-1.markdown

 <img src="/assets/image-20260526000000001.png" alt="image-20260526000000001" style="display: block; margin-left: auto; margin-right: auto; zoom:50%;" />

 When executing a command like `docker run -it ubuntu /bin/bash`, `docker-cli` first connects to the Unix socket `docker.sock` and sends the request.
-Then, `dockerd` wraps the request in gPRC format and forwards it to `containerd` via the Unix socket `containerd.sock`. `containerd` is responsible for loading the image, invoking `runc` to create container, and managing the container lifecycle.
+Then, `dockerd` wraps the request in gRPC format and forwards it to `containerd` via the Unix socket `containerd.sock`. `containerd` is responsible for loading the image, invoking `runc` to create a container, and managing the container lifecycle.
 Finally, the container is spawned in an isolated execution environment based on Linux namespace, capabilities and cgroups.

 As the backend of Docker Engine, or precisely **the container runtime**, `containerd` can also be used by other engines or orchestrators, such as Kubernetes.

-By the way, according to the Pwn2Own rules, Docker Engine and `containerd` are listed as two seperate targets, but since Docker Engine appears to depend on `containerd` as its backend and cannot run on its own, I'm not sure what the attack scenarios for each would be.
+By the way, according to the Pwn2Own rules, Docker Engine and `containerd` are listed as two separate targets, but since Docker Engine appears to depend on `containerd` as its backend and cannot run on its own, I'm not sure what the attack scenarios for each would be.

 Anyway, let's first take a look at how the `dockerd` handles HTTP requests and sends gRPC requests to `containerd`!